jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

     //do something with k, v
 });
 ```
-9.3.4 Weak Hash Maps
+#### 9.3.4 Weak Hash Maps
 The `WeakHashMap` class was designed to solve an interesting problem.
 What happens with a value whose key is no longer used anywhere in your program?
 Suppose the last reference to a key has gone away.
 Then, there is no longer any way to refer to the value object.
 But, as no part of the program has the key any more, the key/value pair cannot be removed from the map.
 Why can’t the garbage collector remove it?
 Isn’t it the job of the garbage collector to remove unused objects?
 Unfortunately, it isn’t quite so simple.
 The garbage collector traces live objects.
 As long as the map object is live, all buckets in it are live and won’t be reclaimed.
 Thus, your program should take care to remove unused values from long-lived maps.
 Or, you can use a WeakHashMap instead.
 This data structure cooperates with the garbage collector to remove key/value pairs when the only reference to the key is the one from the hash table entry.
 Here are the inner workings of this mechanism.
 The WeakHashMap uses `weak references` to hold keys.
 A `WeakReference` object holds a reference to another object—in our case, a hash table key.
 Objects of this type are treated in a special way by the garbage collector.
 Normally, if the garbage collector finds that a particular object has no references to it, it simply reclaims the object.
 However, if the object is reachable only by a WeakReference, the garbage collector still reclaims the object, but places the weak reference that led to it into a queue.
 The operations of the WeakHashMap periodically check that queue for newly arrived weak references.
 The arrival of a weak reference in the queue signifies that the key was no longer used by anyone and has been collected.
 The WeakHashMap then removes the associated entry.
+See more [here](http://www.onjava.com/pub/a/onjava/2001/07/09/optimization.html?page=2).

 HashMap                      | WeakHashMap
 -----------------------------|-------------------